Taking some simple steps can be the start of you taking back control

 how to get help

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
-Alternatively you can always contact your public health nurse.
+Alternatively you can always contact your school nurse.

 Find help in your local area